ruippeixotog/scala-scraper/README.md

 doc >> linkCountExtractor
 ```

-Just remember that you can only apply extraction operators `>>` and `>?>` to jsoup documents/elements or to functors "containing" them, which means that the following is a compile-time error:
+Just remember that you can only apply extraction operators `>>` and `>?>` to documents, elements or functors "containing" them, which means that the following is a compile-time error:

 ```scala
 // The `texts` extractor extracts a list of strings and extractors cannot be